taras-sereda/taras-sereda.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a Machine Learning Researcher, Engineer, and DIY Enthusiast.
-My career is built around Machine Learning research projects in vision and audio.
-At this moment, I’m providing consultancy services concerning speech and audio processing, particularly for building text-to-speech (TTS) systems.
-My interests lie in self-supervised methods and discrete representations of audio.
+I'm a Machine Learning Engineer and DIY Enthusiast.
+I’m providing consultancy services concerning speech and audio processing.
+My interests lie in self-supervised methods and discrete representations.
+I'm excited about potential of deep learning for material science.